Come and encounter cultures from across the continents in the World Gallery.

 - Perspectives – an area that reflects on how and why we categorise, describe and understand the world; and

-- Horniman’s Vision – an overview of the Horniman’s history, which will be on the balcony.
+- Horniman’s Vision – an overview of the Horniman’s history, on the balcony.